Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we investigate the effect of the Chameleon mechanism on a smooth, compensated, top-hat density profiles evolving in a Universe with $f(R)$ gravity.
+In this paper, we investigate the effect of the Chameleon mechanism on smooth, compensated, top-hat density profiles evolving in a Universe with $f(R)$ gravity.
 In particular, we focus on the Hu-Sawicki model with parameters which are compatible with solar system constraints.
-This work builds on earlier investigation by one of the authors which considered the same system but ignored the Chameleon effect.
-The new addition to the earlier investigation is an iterative scheme for the scalar field potential $\chi = \Phi - \Psi$, which satisfies a non-linear differential equation.
-This has been solved in the past but with sophisticated two-point boundary value ODE solvers.
-The advantage of our method is that, although approximate, it is computationally inexpensive since each iteration uses an analytic solution to the linear differential operator which was developed in NC22.
+This work builds on earlier investigation (NC22) by one of the authors which considered the same system but ignored the Chameleon screening.
+The new addition to the earlier investigation is a perturbative scheme for the scalar field potential $\chi = \Phi - \Psi$, which satisfies a non-linear differential equation.
+Chameleon screening effects in spherical collapse models have been discussed in the past, but the structure of the equations necessitates sophisticated two-point boundary value ODE solvers \cite{borisov_spherical_2012,kopp_spherical_2013}.
+The advantage of our method is that, although approximate, it is computationally inexpensive since each iteration uses an analytic solution to the linear differential operator presented in \cite{Nadkarni_Ghosh_2022} (NC22).
+In spherical symmetry we used the analytic forms which were developed in NC22, but the method is easily generalizable to generic periodic (random) 3D initial conditions.
+In that case, in each successive approximation for $\chi$ involves solving a Poisson-like equation which can be easily done using FFTs.
+Such a scheme can be coupled to other numerical methods to solve for the dynamical equations - either Lagrangian Perturbation Theory \citep{nadkarni-ghosh_extending_2011,nadkarni-ghosh_modelling_2013} or even N-body simulations which move the particles having computed the force-fields.
+We leave this for future investigation.

-We demonstrated the scheme on spherically symmetric top-hat profiles and reproduced the result which suggests a density-enhancement near the edge of the top-hat.
-Alongside, we also explicitly solve for the spatio-temporal evolution of the Compton scale.
-We also found that the Chameleon screening can suppress growth compared to standard gravity even when ignoring screening predicted an enhancement.
-The main advantage of this scheme is that it enables a straightforward generalization to generic 3D initial conditions becuase each iteration can be solved using Fourier transforms and can be coupled to a Lagrangian Perturbative Scheme \citep{nadkarni-ghosh_extending_2011,nadkarni-ghosh_modelling_2013} fairly easily.We leave this for future investigation.